Booklordofthedings/Booklordofthedings/README.md

 I am currently still a highschool student with a interest in most things in computer science.
 Right now I am focused on Game- and Webdev.

+## Looking for a job/apprenticeship/dual college right now

 ## Projects right now
 - A small game engine based on sdl2 written in beeflang
 - The pvz stats website, that does api calls and then formats them